anvilistas/anvil-labs/docs/guides/modules/non_blocking.rst

     ``fn`` should be a callable that takes no args.
     ``interval`` should be an ``int`` or ``float`` representing the time in seconds between function calls.

-    The function is called in a non blocking way.
+    The function is called in a non-blocking way.

     A call to ``repeat`` returns a ``RepeatRef`` object that has a ``.cancel()`` method.